l8te/eleventy-test/index.md

 - tags show under excerpt on blog index
 - all tag index works
 - images with eleventy-img
+- moved postslist to partials
+- switched from eleventy-img to eleventy-plugin-local-respimg (currently breaking)

 ## to do

 - separate directory/collection for work (paglist by collection?)
 - images from filename in frontmatter
 - 404 page
+- dynamic "back" link from thoughts/works (currently hardcoded)

 ## issues
 - need to get a better understanding of "{ % extends ... % }" as opposed to layout chaining